IgniteUI/igniteui-docfx/kr/components/themes/typography.md

 An application can define multiple `scales` that may share scale categories between one another.
 A `scale category` is a set of `type styles`, containing information about `font-family`, `font-size`, `font-weight`, `line-height`, `letter-spacing`, and `text-transform`.

-Ignite UI for Angular defines a `$default-type-scale` (illustrated by the table above), which is in turn used by the `igx-typography` mixin to set the initial typography styles.
-The user can, however, pass a different type scale to be used by `igx-typography` mixin.
+Ignite UI for Angular defines a `$default-type-scale` (illustrated by the table above), which is in turn used by the `typography` mixin to set the initial typography styles.
+The user can, however, pass a different type scale to be used by `typography` mixin.

 ### Usage
 > [!IMPORTANT]
 > By default we don't apply any typography styles.
-To use our typography in your application you have to set the `igx-typography` CSS class on a top-level element.
+To use our typography in your application you have to set the `typography` CSS class on a top-level element.
 All of its children will then use our typography styles.

 We have selected [Titillium Web](https://fonts.google.com/selection?selection.family=Titillium+Web:300,400,600,700) to be the default font for Ignite UI for Angular.
 To use it you have to host it yourself, or include it from Google Fonts: